 JIT Access, for both humans (developers, DevOps, security) and for machines (containers, automation, configuration tools) needs a JIT approach to enable quick access to on-demand, temporary secrets only when they are needed for a specific task with the correct authorization.
 With the goal of achieving “just-enough” access and having it “just-in-time” to complete any task you may need in mind, standing privileges must be eliminated.
 Standing privileges are machine, or user access that is considered “always on.”
 Meaning a user or machine’s access is never checked to see if the permissions are required to complete specific tasks, introducing a risk of excessive access if these accounts are compromised.

 Commonly, enterprises having standing admin or root accounts that have permanent access to your inner environments.
-They are often left unchecked, from employees that aren't part of the organization, or internal employees that have more access then they need.
-Personal accounts are often issued with elevated access on the basis that they'll be used "some-day" to perform a task that could potentially occur once a month or even once a year.
+They are often left unchecked, from employees that aren’t part of the organization, or internal employees that have more access than they need.
+Personal accounts are often issued with elevated access on the basis that they’ll be used “some-day” to perform a task that could potentially occur once a month or even once a year.

 Standing access greatly increases the security threat exposure surface and becomes a large operational burden to manage and audit numerous accounts floating around.
 Security teams often have no idea what is happening on these personal user or machine accounts.
 A critical part of an organization’s credentials/access approach that is often missed is machines carrying a larger risk than human accounts.
 The reason being, machine accounts significantly outnumber human accounts in most organizations.
 Because the threat surface is so much larger, human accounts cannot be the only thing that is accounted for.

 Let’s visit some security threats and pain points we’ve seen across a variety of organizations:

 - DevOps Automation Masters Secrets Management

 It’s an operational burden on a DevOps team to manage keys for team members within a configuration management tool that slows down their overall performance.